ShaojieDong503/IMI/README.md

 ---
 Customer has a high score usually has the following characteristics:

-1. May have many high risk transactions that need to be reported
+1. May have many high risk transactions that need to be reported.
-2. We (as bank) may not know the customer well enough
+2. We (as bank) may not know the customer well enough.
-3. May be an critical customer as they are interact with our bank more than others
+3. May be an critical customer as they are interact with our bank more than others.

 Either situation reqires more attention on the customer, we need to keep monitoring the customer or verify the customer identity.